Sonnet 119: What Potions Have I Drunk of Siren Tears

 Distilled from limbecks foul as hell within, |

 If ever a metaphor came along mixed, this is surely it.
-Shakespeare either wittingly or – we can't rule this out as a possibility – haphazardly piles on top of each other multiple images and with them possible avenues for interpretation, starting with the potions, which clearly relate back to the drugs and 'eager compounds' of Sonnet 118, and which are here given an even more resolutely chemist connotation by being "distilled from limbecks foul as hell within."
+Shakespeare either wittingly or – we can't rule this out as a possibility – haphazardly piles on top of each other multiple images and with them possible avenues for interpretation, starting with the potions, which clearly relate back to the drugs and 'eager compounds' of Sonnet 118, and which are here given an even more resolutely chemist connotation by being "distilled from limbecks."
 'Limbeck' is a variant term for 'alembic', which in turn goes back to the Arabic al-anbīq, meaning 'the still', hence 'the lembic', which without the article then transmutes into 'limbeck'.
-A still, in case your knowledge of chemical apparatus is a little hazy, is a 'gourd shape container' (Oxford Languages) used to heat up liquids and funnel their steam into a cooling vessel, thus literally dis-stilling from it.
-The fact that the liquid from which these 'siren tears' are distilled are 'foul as hell' tells us a lot about Shakespeare's current feeling towards the kind of encounters he is alluding to, but fascinating in itself is the expression 'siren tears'.
+A still, in case your knowledge of chemical apparatus is a little hazy, is a "gourd shape container" (Oxford Languages) used to heat up liquids and funnel their steam into a cooling vessel, thus literally dis-stilling from it.
+The fact that the liquid from which these 'siren tears' are distilled is 'foul as hell' tells us a lot about Shakespeare's current feeling towards the kind of encounters he is alluding to, but fascinating in itself is the expression 'siren tears'.
 It is not – as one might get the impression – proverbial or common, even at the time.
 Fake or false tears then as now are usually associated with crocodiles, whereas the Sirens are mythical creatures who first appear in Homer's Odyssey.
 They tempt passing sailors to their island with their 'siren song' there to devour them and pile up their bones in a heap of rotting carcasses.
-Odysseus heeds the warning he receives from the goddess Circe and plugs his sailors' ears with wax while having himself tied hand and foot upright to the mast of the ship so he can listen to the Sirens without being able to do anything stupid, such as jumping off ship and swimming to their island, as he would be unable to resist doing.
+Odysseus heeds the warning he receives from the goddess Circe and plugs his sailors' ears with wax while having himself tied hand and foot upright to the mast of the ship so he can listen to the Sirens without being able to do anything stupid, such as jumping off ship and swimming to their island, as he would be unable to resist doing otherwise.
 Whilst Homer provided no physical description of the Sirens but had them dwell on a meadow on their island, another Greek poet, Apollonius of Rhodes, five hundred years later, in the 3rd century BCE, gives them the appearance of half woman half bird, which is why over the centuries and by the time Shakespeare gets to use the term 'Syren', they often become conflated with mermaids, who are half woman half fish.
-Katherine Duncan-Jones in her Arden edition of The Sonnets points out that Shakespeare's contemporary John Dickenson in his short narrative Greene in Conceipt, published in 1598, closely associates siren song with crocodile tears, and although we don't know whether Shakespeare had read this work, it suggests that the two were at the time 'common currency' and might easily be conflated.
+Katherine Duncan-Jones in her Arden edition of The Sonnets points out that Shakespeare's contemporary John Dickenson in his short narrative Greene in Conceipt, published in 1598, closely associates siren song with crocodile tears, and although we don't know whether Shakespeare had read this work, it suggests that the two concepts were at the time 'common currency', if we may call it that, in tandem.
 The relevant passage in Dickenson speaks of the personified vices of Gluttony and Lechery and how they ensnare their victim: They hauing Sirens tongues and Crocodiles teares, thereby entic'd him to in∣tangle him, and preuailed: for as the Hemlocke of Attica tempered with wine, is of all compounded poysons the most deadly: so of all enticements that is most dangerous, where wit and beautie lodg'd both in one subiect, are so employed. (p.
-48) Noteworthy about this is that it not only places siren tongues and crocodile tears right next to each other and in the possession of gluttony and lechery, but that it also mentions 'compounded poisons', which further hints at Shakespeare possibly having been consciously or subconsciously influenced by it.
-The long and the short of it all being that these potions carried the essence of being false, deceptive, and seductive, yes, but also destructive. |
+48) Noteworthy about this is that it not only places siren tongues and crocodile tears right next to each other and in the possession of Gluttony and Lechery, but that it also mentions 'compounded poisons', which further hints at Shakespeare possibly having been consciously or subconsciously influenced by Dickenson.
+The long and the short of it all being that these potions carried the essence of being false, deceptive, and seductive, yes, but also of being destructive. |

 Applying fears to hopes and hopes to fears,